Geeta and Sanjay Chopra kidnapping case: Investigation and media attention

 The police control room forwarded the report from Dass to Mandir Marg police station.
 The report was given to sub-inspector Om Prakash at 7:05 pm.
 He went to the Gole Dak Khana to search for witnesses but could not find any.
 He returned to the station at 9:55 pm.
 Inderjeet's report had invoked no response.
 At 10:15 pm, the father called the police and gave them the descriptions of the children.
 The father searched places where the children might have possibly gone to, including the Willingdon Hospital and returned home at 11:30 pm.

-The bodies were discovered by a cowherd, Dhani Ram, grazing his cows in Delhi Ridge on 28 August 1978, at 6 pm.
+The bodies were discovered by a cowherd, Mohan Das, grazing his cows in Delhi Ridge on 28 August 1978, at 6 pm.
 The cowherd reported the bodies to a patrolling constable, Rohtas Singh, at 12:00 am.
 Sub-inspector Hari Chand was sent to the site.
 The parents were called to the site to identify the bodies.
 They identified them as their children.

 The autopsy was conducted by the police surgeon, Bharat Singh, on 29 August.
 He found the bodies to be in an advanced stage of decomposition.
-He could not establish sexual assault of the girl due to the decomposition.
-He found multiple stab wounds and a broken jaw on the girl.
-He confirmed multiple stab wounds on the boy.
+He could not establish sexual assault of Geeta due to the advanced decomposition of her body.
+He found multiple stab wounds and a broken jaw on Geeta.
+He confirmed multiple stab wounds on Sanjay.

 The father decided to go to the media.
 Some newspapers carried photographs.
-On seeing such the news, Admiral M. S. Nanda gave his statement.
-The police in course of their investigation suspected the duo to be involved.
-They released the photos to the press and a monetary reward was announced.
+On seeing such news, M. S. Nanda gave his statement.
+The police, in the course of their investigation, suspected the duo to be involved.
+They released the photos to the press, and a monetary reward was announced.
 The Mumbai Police was informed.